NicolBolas/Proposal-Ideas/Stateless Subobjects.md

 1. Objects are defined by a region of storage.
 2. Two different object instances have different regions of storage.

-This current proposal focuses on avoiding changes to rule #1.
+This current proposal is designed to avoid changes to rule #1.
 Stateless subobjects in this proposal still have a non-zero size.
-Instead, changes to rule #2 are made to permit stateless objects to work.
+Instead, changes to rule #2 are made to permit such subobjects to be able to not disturb the layout of their container.

 Other alternatives take a different approach to dealing with these rules.